 What does her beloved want to see and hear?

 Her beloved wanted to see her lovely face and hear her sweet voice.

-Song of Solomon 2:15

-ULT

-15 Catch the foxes for us, the little foxes that spoil vineyards, for our vineyard is in blossom.
+15 Catch the foxes for us, the little foxes that spoil the vineyards, for our vineyards are in blossom.

-UST

 15 There are other men who ruin women as wild dogs ruin vineyards; do not allow those men to attack me.

 What did the woman want him to catch?

 The woman wanted him to catch the jackals.

-Song of Solomon 2:16

-ULT

-16 My beloved is mine, and I am his; he grazes among the lilies with pleasure.
+16 My beloved is mine, and I am his; he grazes among the lilies.
 The woman speaking to the man

-UST

 16 This man whom I love-I belong to him, and he belongs to me.
 He takes great pleasure in kissing my lips, as sheep love to graze in pastures.
 The woman speaking to her lover

 To whom did the woman's beloved belong?

 Her beloved belonged to her.